| |

 Make

 a rich fish stock from fish frames and seafood shells.
-Strain, reduce and
+Strain, reduce

 add saffron.